Sales in the Information Age

 As a result, an intelligent approach to sales is, and will increasingly become, a significant differentiator for an organisation with these products and services going forward.

 This book will is designed for people who need it most – the CEOs, management and investors in the company.
-From someone who has been building teams in this environment for nearly 20 years.
+From someone who has been building teams in this environment for over 20 years.

 About the Author